 Version 1.10.3 comes with some minor bug fixes that are mainly relevant for users of the newly implemented flow mapping tool as well as the connection to the openLCA Collaboration Server.

-Great news: This new version mainly includes a notable number of improvements and bug fixes which ensure that openLCA also runs properly on Linux and macOS.
+The updates in the prior version 1.10.2 included a notable number of improvements and bug fixes which ensure that openLCA also runs properly on Linux and macOS.
 More technically-oriented users can learn more by reading about these improvements on the openLCA GitHub page.

-As an extra feature, the ‘general information’ tab of a process now shows images provided these are contained in the datasests.
+Also new, the ‘general information’ tab of a process now shows images provided these are contained in the datasests.
 These images – for example flowcharts – support the information given in the process description and were previously linked in the ‘modeling and validation’ tab.
 Additionally, the map view in the results tab has been further enhanced.